tairasu/TurtleSilicon/README.md

 ## Recommended settings

 1. Set "Terrain distance" as low as possible.
 This reduces the overhead stress on the CPU
-2. Turn VSync on.
-Too high fps causes the client to freeze.
-   * Alternatively: Create a dxvk.conf file inside your TurtleWoW directory and enter `d3d9.maxFrameRate = 120`.
-Set it to a value of 180 or lower
-3. Turn Vertex Animation Shaders on.
+2. Turn Vertex Animation Shaders on.
 Otherwise you get graphic glitches on custom models.

 ## Build Instructions